GiggleLiu/ScientificComputingForPhysicists/docs/src/chap3/sparse.md

 end
 ```

-## Example: using dominant eigensolver to study the spectral graph theory
+### Example: The spectral graph theory

-Theorem: The number of connected components in the graph is the dimension of the nullspace of the Laplacian and the algebraic multiplicity of the 0 eigenvalue.
+*Theorem*: The number of connected components in the graph is the dimension of the nullspace of the Laplacian and the algebraic multiplicity of the 0 eigenvalue.

 ```@repl sparse
 graphsize = 1000